lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000004</code>
     </p>

-This permission allows for **editing permissions** of any address that already has some permissions set on the ERC725Account (including itself).
-One would also need this permission to **change or remove** an existing _controller address_ from `AddressPermission[index]`.
+This permission allows for **editing permissions** of any address that has some permissions already set on the ERC725Account (including itself).
+The `CHANGEPERMISSIONS` is also needed to:

+- 🗑️ **Remove** a controller `address` from the list of `AddressPermissions[]`, meaning:
+  - removing its address at a specific index at `AddressPermissions[index]`
+  - decreasing the `AddressPermissions[]` Array length (to describe that a controller address has been removed).
+- 🖊️ **Edit** an entry in the `AddressPermissions[index]` Array, meaning changing the address stored at a specific index.
+  > ⚠️ **Warning:** a controller address with `CHANGEPERMISSIONS` can also edit its own permissions.
+Be cautious when granting this permission!

 ![CHANGE Permissions](/img/standards/lsp6/lsp6-change-permissions.jpeg)